Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

 Excessive thirst may also be a sign of gestational diabetes.
 This is also a rare condition that is more frequently seen in the third trimester.
 HELLP can also cause thirst, and is a condition that is accompanied by other symptoms like excessive fatigue, general malaise, nausea, vomiting or headaches.

-What to do: You should ensure you are followed by an obstetrician throughout your pregnancy to monitor for these types of conditions.
+How to treat: You should ensure you are followed by an obstetrician throughout your pregnancy to monitor for these types of conditions.
 With HELLP syndrome, you should seek immediate medical attention so that treatment can be promptly initiated.

 7. Vomiting and diarrhea